BoyLeeTW/ShareOurCost/README.md

 </kbd>

 ### Add expense<br/>
- - Choose a friend to share your common expense with date, description and shared amount
+ - Choose a friend to share your common expense with date, description and shared amount.
- - Shared amount can be set by number directly or by percent
+ - Shared amount can be set by number directly or by percent.

 <kbd>
 <img src="https://github.com/BoyLeeTW/ShareOurCost/blob/master/Screenshots/addExpense1.png" width = "275" height = "500" align=center />